How to Freshen Up Post Workout When You Can’t Shower

 You just finished a rigorous sweat session and showering isn't an option.
-We got fitness instructors and avid gym-goers to share their best tips, tricks, and product picks that will leave you looking, feeling, and smelling fresh.
+We asked fitness instructors to share their best tips, tricks, and product picks that will leave you looking, feeling, and smelling fresh.
 Now, there's no excuse to skip a workout.

 Use a fabric hair tie

 Pre-workout, pull your hair up into a high bun, pony, or braid—using a stretchy elastic.
 This will keep hair off your neck, helping you stay cool and preventing strands from getting super sweaty or greasy.
 Emily Burkhardt, instructor at Flywheel, praises creaseless hair ties.
+These are different than traditional ponytail holders because they don’t leave a mark behind.
 “They’re the reason I’m able to let my locks down after a great workout—without getting that dreaded dent in my hair.”